Bigsby/osing/README.md

 > There are no fractions or decimal points in computer memory or communication.

-Since writing values, for instance, in a memory matrix that can have 1 to 3 digits is not that convinient (back in the day, full memories were dumped to printers understand what was going on, i.e., debug) and not so easy to memorize, hexadecimal, although not at all mandatory, became a standard for representing *Bytes* where 2 hexadecimal digits represent 1 single Byte because:
+Since reading values, for instance, in a memory matrix that can have 1 to 3 digits is not that convinient (back in the day, full memories were dumped to printers to understand what was going on, i.e., debug) and not so easy to memorize, hexadecimal, although not at all mandatory, became a standard for representing *Bytes* where 2 hexadecimal digits represent 1 *Byte* because:
 ```
 16 * 16 = 256
 ```